allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ![MessageWidget structure](/img/articles/2022-07-09-mbox-server-driven-ui-for-mobile-apps/2_MessageWidget.png)

 If the requirements for the message widget change, we can easily modify it on the backend side without the need to release the app.
-That’s because it’s not defined directly in the MBox libraries included in the mobile apps but specified on the backend using MBox components.
+That’s because it’s not defined directly in the MBox libraries included in the mobile apps, but specified on the backend using MBox components.

 ### Unified tracking